Driving to the Snowy Mountains

 If you’re driving to Perisher from Jindabyne it’s an easy half hour drive in good weather; keep in mind that you're legally required to carry properly fitting chains in any vehicle other than 4WD's within the National Park.
 All details about entering the National Parks can be found on their website.

-No matter which direction you’re coming from, there are a few things you need to be aware of when driving in the Snowy Mountains.
+There are a few things you need to be aware of when driving in the Snowy Mountains.
 Kangaroos and other wildlife are frequently seen, which is an amazing sight to see, but you don’t want to hit anything.
-Remember to drive carefully, don’t drive tired and slow down when driving at night.

 Here’s some quick Subaru tips for driving in the snow: